golameri/CustomHandlerFunction/README.md

 # Timer Trigger Function

 In this sample we use a timer trigger function to run on a schedule and execute a PHP script.
 This script will query a SQL database and read data from it.
-The output of the function will be a message created in a queue.
+The output of the function will be a message that will be sent to a queue.